nss-day-cohort-24/ux-personal-site-instructions/ps-jquery.md

-# Personal Bio Site 8: Add Jquery to your Personal Bio
+# Personal Site: Add Jquery to your Personal Site

-### You will be working off of your previous iteration of your Personal Bio site.
+### You will be working off of your previous iteration of your personal site.

 ## Requirements

 1. Add Jquery to your project for any DOM manipulation.

-2. None of the following should no longer exist in your project:
+2. Thehe following should no longer exist in your project:
 * document.getElementById
 * XHRHttpRequest
 * addEventListener